| |

 Q: What are some of the other technology tree changes?

-Discounting the changes to the number of tech levels, the requirements and shape of the tech tree are generally the same as the standard
+Discounting changes to the number of tech area levels, the requirements and shape of the Balance Mod tech tree

-earlier availability of Fighters, Space Yard and Remote Mining components; and the "branching" points for engine and vehicle hulls.
+of Fighters, Space Yard and Remote Mining components; and the branching points for engines and vehicle hulls.

 Compare the Balance Mod's tech tree with the Standard Game's tech tree: